UK supermarket pulls corned beef off shelves due slavery fears

-LONDON (Thomson Reuters Foundation) - A top British supermarket has pulled one of its corned beef brands off the shelves after a newspaper investigation found it might contain meat linked to slave labor on a farm in Brazil.
+LONDON, June 6 (Thomson Reuters Foundation) - A top British supermarket has pulled one of its corned beef brands off the shelves after a newspaper investigation found it might contain meat linked to slave labour on farms in Brazil.

 The Guardian newspaper said meat processing company JBS, which supplies beef to several leading UK food stores, had previously bought cattle from a farm in northern Brazil which is being investigated for using workers as modern-day slaves.

-JBS told the Thomson Reuters Foundation it had stopped buying from the farm on discovering a possible link to labor abuses.
+JBS's headquarters in Brazil and its UK office would not immediately comment on the report but the Guardian quoted the company as saying it had stopped buying from the farm on discovering a possible link to labour abuses.

 "While we have found no such concerns in our own supply chain ... we are taking these allegations seriously so have stopped sourcing any of our corned beef from there (JBS) while we investigate fully," the supermarket said in a statement.